Bayesian inference in high-dimensional models: Priors for sparsity

-where $\phi_0$ is a density highly concentrated at $0$, $\phi_1$ is a density (usually symmetric about $0$) allowing intermediate and large values of $\theta$, and $w$ is a small parameter thus inducing sparsity in the mixture.
-For instance, $\phi_0$ may be the normal density with mean 0 and a small variance $v_0$ and $\phi_1$ the normal density with mean zero and a relatively large variance $v_1$.
-The parameters in $\phi_0$ and $\phi_1$ as well as $w$ may be given further priors.
-Another choice such that both $\phi_0$ and $\phi_1$ are Laplace densities, was proposed and called the {\em spike-and-slab LASSO} (Ro\u ckov\`a and George \cite{rockovageorge18}).
-The primary motivation is to identify the posterior mode as a sparse vector as in the LASSO.
-Generally, the spike part of the prior induces a shrinkage towards zero, which can be limited by using a heavier tailed density $\phi_1$ for the slab such as a t-density, or at least as heavy-tailed as the Laplace density.
+where $\phi_0$ is a density highly concentrated at $0$, $\phi_1$ is a density (usually symmetric about $0$) allowing intermediate and large values of $\theta$, and $w$ is a small parameter, thus inducing sparsity in the mixture.
+For instance, $\phi_0$ may be the normal density with mean zero and a small variance $v_0$, and $\phi_1$ the normal density with mean zero and a relatively large variance $v_1$.
+The parameters in $\phi_0$ and $\phi_1$, as well as $w$, may be given further priors.
+Another choice, such that both $\phi_0$ and $\phi_1$ are Laplace densities, was proposed and called the {\em spike-and-slab LASSO} (Ro\u ckov\`a and George \cite{rockovageorge18}).
+The primary motivation is to identify the posterior mode as a sparse vector, as in the LASSO.
+Generally, the spike part of the prior induces a shrinkage towards zero, which can be limited by using a heavier-tailed density $\phi_1$ for the slab, such as a t-density, or at least as heavy-tailed as the Laplace density.
 For the spike part, an extreme choice is the distribution degenerate at 0, which corresponds to exact sparsity, and the resulting prior will be referred to as the \emph{hard-spike-and-slab prior}, while the term \emph{soft-spike-and-slab prior} will be used if the spike has a density.
 Johnson and Rossell \cite{johnsonrossell10,johnsonrossell12} argued in favor of non-local priors, which make the spike as separated as possible from the slab {around zero}, by choosing slab distributions that have very little mass close to $0$.
 George and McCulloch \cite{george93} developed the Stochastic Search Variable Selection (SSVS), a Gibbs sampling procedure, to compute the posterior distribution based on a soft-spike-and-slab prior, by augmenting indicator variables for slabs.
 Since the number of all possible models $2^p$ is enormous when the number of predictors $p$ is high, a direct evaluation of the posterior probabilities of each model is impossible, but the MCMC procedure is designed to visit models with relatively high posterior probabilities while passing the models with lower posterior probabilities.